Amos47/2400/Chapter 1.md

 Broadly scoped, competition can be understood as anything that could otherwise occupy customers' time or money, *including doing nothing.* In order to sustain long-term profitability, a firm must respond strategically to competition and that’s just as much about creating value as it is about being efficient and effective.
 But just looking at your direct competitors is completely inadequate.
 Buyers can play you against your rivals to drive prices down.
 Suppliers can constrain profits with high prices.
 New entrants can bring new technology and synergies to bear, ratcheting up the investment required to remain competitive.
 Substitute offerings (even from outside your own industry) can lure customers away.
 These are Porter’s Five Forces.
 [Source: BUSI 3800 course notes, Fall, 2013, Robert Riordan]

 Once competitive advantage is understood in terms of one firm's ability to provide superior price, quality or service over another, the discussion normally turns to *sustainable* competitive advantage.
 The ability to persist in this position of superiority over your competitors.
-To stay ahead and different and desirable.
+To stay ahead, different and desirable.

-The question then becomes, in our context, *how can ICT contribute to sustainable competitive advantage?*
+The question then becomes, in our context, *How can ICT contribute to sustainable competitive advantage?*

 The answer is complex and not at all pretty for proponents of ICT.
-The back story is that ICT has become, in the words of Nicholas Carr, a commodity, not unlike electricity (*Does It Matter?: Information Technology and the Corrosion of Competitive Advantage*, Harvard Business Review Press, 2004).
+The back story is that ICT has become, in the words of Nicholas Carr, a *commodity*, not unlike electricity (*DOES IT MATTER?: Information Technology and the Corrosion of Competitive Advantage*, Harvard Business Review Press, 2004).
 It's all the same for every firm in every market.
 No firm can *sustain* a competitive advantage from ICT since it's freely available to all and is not at all *differentiated*.
-We will see in Chapter 2 how more and more firms are installing ERP systems (mammoth enterprise systems that manage all important processes in a firm) [(take me there)](#enterprisesystems) and that, when deciding to implement an ERP, the most cost-efficient way to do so is to accept the defaults in the system (such as SAP) rather than customise.
+We will see in Chapter 2 how more and more firms are installing ERP systems (mammoth enterprise systems that manage all important processes in a firm) and that, when deciding to implement an ERP, the most cost-efficient way to do so is to accept the defaults in the system rather than customise.
 So firms alter their business processes to conform with the way the ERP works *rather than the other way around*.
 So a firm doesn't customise (in any meaningful way) the ERP.
 Rather, the ERP standardises the firm.
 And with more and more forms implementing ERPs as a *competitive necessity*, there is little of no competitive advantage left in ICT *because every firm has ICT and it operates in the same way for everyone, thus there cannot be any advantage in it*.

 In addition, what Carr refers to as the *technology replications cycle* is continually being shortened.
-If a firm were to create their own ICT system and gain some kind of advantage from it, the entire industry will know about it very soon through the free flow of information and the fact that large tech consultancies (such as Accenture and McKinsey and Bain and others) hire out their ICT consultants to a wide range of companies in a market and those consultants act to spread the insights of particular firms to the broader community.
+If a firm were to create their own ICT system and gain some kind of advantage from it, the entire industry will know about it very soon through the free flow of information and the fact that large tech consultancies (such as Accenture and McKinsey and Bain and Deloitte and others) hire out their ICT consultants to a wide range of companies in a market and those consultants act to spread the insights of particular firms to the broader community.
 So everyone knows fairly quickly the mechanics of the advantage.
 Coupled with robust and efficient technology tools to build systems quickly, a competitive advantage conferred on a firm for creating their own value-add system will soon be replicated across the industry.
 So *sustainable* competitive advantage is difficult.

 This is not to say that there have never been cases of ICT conferring sustained advantage.
 For example, American Airlines automated reservations (the beginning of the end for travel agencies), pricing, and seat assignments (using yield management technology) in the 1960s and continue to enjoy some advantage to this day.
 And Walmart created logistics applications in the 1980s and invested heavily in *Radio Frequency Identification* (RFID) applications (though this initiative eventually lost steam) and continue to dominate rivals such as Target, Sears and Kmart.
 But the examples are few and far between.
 The value gained by standardising - the cost advantage for a firm to be like their competitors - trump the advantages of being different.